AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/LOGS/10June.md

 **To do**

 - Find testing tools
+- review existing code for this type of project
-- Draft each component of my code (functions, const)
+- Draft each component of my code (functions, objects and constants)